ridgesidenetworks/CAAGE---Palo-Alto-Networks-Offline-CIS-STIG-control-check/README.md

 This is not an official Palo Alto Networks best practice assessment tool.
 The supported solution is available in Strata Cloud Manager: https://www.paloaltonetworks.com/network-security/strata-cloud-manager

 CAAGE provides guidance only.
 Results must be validated against your organization’s security requirements and controls.
+CAAGE can make mistakes and thus proper verification should take place.

 🛑 Data Privacy & Offline Operation